-GENERAL CONSIDERATIONS DURING THE DEVELOPMENT OF AN ATM CONTINGENCY PLAN FOR VOLCANIC ASH
+GENERAL CONSIDERATIONS DURING THE DEVELOPMENT OF ATM CONTINGENCY PROCEDURES FOR VOLCANIC ASH

-1. In a contingency plan relating to volcanic ash contamination, certain steps need to be taken to provide a coordinated and controlled response for dealing with an event of this nature.
+1. Volcanic ash contingency procedures should include certain steps need to be taken to provide a coordinated and controlled response for dealing with an event of this nature.
 Responsibilities should be clearly defined to ATS personnel.
-The plan should also identify the officials who need to be contacted, the type of messages that are to be created, the proper distribution of the messages and how to conduct business.
+Likwise, procedures should also identify the officials who need to be contacted, the type of messages that are to be created, the proper distribution of the messages and how to conduct business.